nahumsa/nyc-yellow-tripdata/README.md

 - [models](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/models): Where the following models are trained and evaludated:
     - Linear Regression
     - Random Forest
+- [register](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/register): Where the model is registered to the MLFLOW model registry
 - [notebooks](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/notebooks): Where exploratory notebooks are used before generating the modules
 - [scripts](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/scripts): Where there are scripts for the CI and initialization of MLFlow
 - [tests](https://github.com/nahumsa/nyc-yellow-tripdata/tree/main/tests): Where there are tests for other modules